MTACS/DopeConvos/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
 If your bug is related to selecting images, this is intentional and done to improve stability.
+If your bug is related to games not being able to be played please enable this option DopeConvos>Main Settings>Bubbles>Disable Mask On Images
 Please refer to the Wiki for more information.
 Any repeating bugs related to this issue will be deleted.

 **To Reproduce**
 Steps to reproduce the behavior: